whleucka/bodybuilder-nvim/README.md

 })

 require("bodybuilder").setup({
-  model = "gemma3:270m",  -- Matches the NAME from your ollama list keymap = "<leader>ab",
+  model = "gemma3:270m",  -- Matches the name from your ollama list (also works with ollama cloud) keymap = "<leader>ab",
 })
 ```